 Libby turned her head and replied, "You shouldn't have asked that."

 Gage was flipped and slammed on the mat before he could blink.
 He rolled over and up to look his partner in the eye.
-Libby expected him to be to be angry or humiliated or angry because he was humiliated, but instead he snickered.
+Libby's stomach flipped as she now expected him to be to be angry or humiliated or angry because he was humiliated, but instead he snickered.

 "You're really one-of-a-kind, aren't you?"